AdvancesInCognitiveSystems/acs2021/_days/monday-day0.md

 day: day0
 ---

+*Schedule still subject to change.
 Please note that all times are Eastern Time (GMT-5).
 Talks will be recorded and made available on YouTube.
 <!-- You can watch the
      [recorded talks](https://www.youtube.com/playlist?list=PL-1wKlUbAzGTjZjLcOduALuoZ3aupVSqe) for this day.
 (FIX LINK) -->